timmaysb/humanitytips/README.md

-# humanitytips
+# HumanityTips
-tips for humanity
+Tips for Humanity